jondowson/pod/README.md

 Tested on Mac, Ubuntu and Centos.

 It is extensible and new modules (or 'pods') can be added quickly that make use of pod's core capabilities.
-Its first two 'pods' are specific to setting up and running a DSE cluster from **tarballs**.
+Its first 'pod' makes it easy to set up and run a DSE cluster from **tarballs**.
 - **pod_dse**:
-    - setup, configure, distribute dse + java (optional) software to all servers in a cluster.
+    - setup, configure and distribute dse + java (optional) software to all servers in a cluster.
-- **pod_dse_rollingStartStop**:
-    - start and stop a dse cluster gracefully.
+    - perform rolling starts and stops.

 Other dse specific pods are in the pipeline:
 - **pod_dse_security**